Larry Coryell: Personal life

 Coryell was first married to writer-actress Julie Nathanson (1947–2009), daughter of actress Carol Bruce.
 She appeared on the covers of several of his albums (including Lady Coryell, Larry Coryell at the Village Gate and The Lion and the Ram) and later wrote the book Jazz-Rock Fusion, which was based on interviews with many of Coryell's peers, including Chick Corea and John McLaughlin.
 She also sang intermittently with Coryell, including one track on the 1984 album Comin' Home.
 The couple had two sons (Murali Coryell (b.
 1969) and Julian Coryell (b.
-1973), both professional guitarists) before divorcing in 1985.
+1973), both professional guitarists, before divorcing in 1985.
 Thereafter, he had a brief romance with fellow jazz guitarist and artistic collaborator Emily Remler.

-In 1988, he remarried to Connecticut native Mary Schuler; they divorced in 2005.
-Two years later, he married his last wife, Tracey Lynn Piergross, in Orlando, Florida (where he resided later in life).
-Tracey is a singer/songwriter/performer who appeared on Larry's Laid, Back & Blues recording in 2006 on Rhombus Records.
-Coryell recorded one of Tracey's compositions, "First Day of Autumn" on his album The Lift in 2013 on Wide Hive Records.
+In 1988, Coryell remarried, to Connecticut native Mary Schuler; they divorced in 2005.
+Two years later, he married his last wife, Tracey Lynn Piergross, in Orlando, Florida, where he resided until his death in 2017.

-After surmounting his alcohol and heroin addictions, Coryell practiced Nichiren Buddhism.
-He also attempted to introduce Remler (who struggled with opioid addiction until her death in 1990) to a more healthful lifestyle, as exemplified by jogging and taking vitamins.